Non-Gaussian Magnetic Structures in the Small-Scale Turbulent Dynamo: Conclusions

 \section{Conclusions}

-Magnetic fields in protogalaxies are amplified to present-day strengths by a turbulent dynamo mechanism, which on smaller $\lesssim 100\,\pc$ scale generates highly non-Gaussian magnetic fields.
+Magnetic fields in protogalaxies are amplified to present-day strengths by a turbulent dynamo mechanism, which on a smaller $\lesssim 100\,\pc$ scale generates highly non-Gaussian magnetic fields.
 The weak initial seed field amplifies exponentially (kinematic stage) and then finally saturates to a statistically steady state (saturated stage) due to the back reaction from the strong, amplified magnetic fields.
 Using Minkowski functionals, we quantitatively characterise the morphology of such non-Gaussian magnetic fields obtained from numerical simulations of the turbulent dynamo, where the turbulence is driven with varying compressibility, which is characterised by the Mach number, $\mach = 0.1, 2, 5,$ and $10$ (representative of different phases of the interstellar medium within the galaxy).

 We confirm that the magnetic fields generated by the turbulent dynamo in both the kinematic and saturated stages at all $\mach$ are significantly different from their corresponding Gaussianised version with the same power spectra (\Sec{sec:GRFNGRF}).
 We conclusively demonstrate that the magnetic structures become relatively less curved and more interconnected as the turbulent dynamo saturates (\Sec{sec:kinsat}).
-We show that the difference in magnetic morphology between the kinematic and saturated stages statistically decreases with increasing Mach number.
-This is further explained by the interplay between the density fluctuations in turbulence and the role of back reaction in the turbulent dynamo (\Sec{sec:dynsat}).
-This analysis provides a deeper understanding of the turbulent dynamo saturation mechanism and will be useful in systematically comparing non-Gaussian magnetic structures in 3D simulations with 2D polarisation observations. \rev{Polarisation observables are inherently sensitive to the field's vector properties and thus it is important to understand the 3D magnetic morphology to interpret projected 2D observations.
-In particular, the method will be useful for rich and dense radio polarisation data from current (e.g.~Australian SKA Pathfinder surveys: SPICE-RACS; \citealt{ThomsonEA2023}, POSSUM; \citealt{GaenslerEA2025} and MPIfR-MeerKAT Galactic Plane Survey; \citealt{PadmanabhEA2023}) and upcoming (SKA; \citealt{HealdEA2020}) facilities. }
+We also show that the difference in magnetic morphology between the kinematic and saturated stages statistically decreases with increasing Mach number.
+This is further explained by the interplay between the density fluctuations in turbulence and the role of back reaction in the turbulent dynamo (\revb{\Sec{sec:disa}), which} provides a deeper understanding of the turbulent dynamo saturation mechanism. \revb{Finally, we discuss our findings in the context of existing analytical models in the literature (\Sec{sec:disb}) to highlight the analysis as a promising tool for comparison with small-scale turbulent dynamo theories.}